aws/amazon-ivs-react-native-player/docs/usage-guide.md

-# IVSPlayer component usage guide
+# IVSPlayer COMPONENT USAGE GUIDE

 IVS Player component allows setup and interaction with the native implementation of Amazon IVS player on iOS and Android.

-## Installing dependencies
+## INSTALLING DEPENDENCIES

 To install the SDK run the following command in your terminal: